turingschool-examples/backend_mod_1_prework/README.md

 We'll walk through this process now to make sure we have what we need, and finish with getting started on our first day of homework.

-These setup instructions assume that you have completed the setup for Module 0, to install Atom, xcode-select, Homebrew, git, and Chrome.
+These setup instructions assume that you have completed the setup for Module 0, like installing Atom, xcode-select, Homebrew, git, and Chrome.
 If you haven't done that yet, please see [the mod-0 environment setup instructions](http://mod0.turing.io/).

 Here's what we're going to go over: